- 50+ most common job interview questions: Sample Questions

 - If you were to rate my interview performance out of 10, how much would you give?
 While it might be a funny thing to ask, a positive answer to this question will give you a significant confidence boost.

 - Would you like to give me any advice on my interview performance?
-Doesn’t matter whether your interview goes good or bad, a piece of advice from seniors is always great.
+Doesn’t matter whether your interview goes well or bad, a piece of advice from seniors is always great.

 Questions Not To Ask in An Interview!